 Don’t let your children or anyone else disrespect you.
 Be a good role model for them, not letting anyone take advantage of you or accepting yourself.

 Portraying respect goes hand in hand with self-esteem.
 The higher the self-esteem the lower the possibilities you will accept disrespect.
-Remember that us humans strife to achieve respect but we have to focus on providing ourselves with the respect we deserve.
+Remember that humans strive to achieve respect but we have to focus on providing ourselves with the respect we deserve.

 6. Set limits